-Chances are the youth who are working on your farm spend quite a bit of time in and out of the farm buildings and shops as they perform their tasks each day.
+Chances are the workers on your farm spend quite a bit of time in and out of the farm buildings and shops as they perform their tasks each day.
 Have you taken the proper steps to assure all those buildings are free from unnecessary risk?

-Luckily, the folks at the National Ag Safety Database offered these tips on assuring your workers and your family don’t face hazards while working in the barns and shops.
+The National Ag Safety Database offered these tips on assuring your workers and family don’t face hazards while working in the barns and shops.

 8 Easy Ways to Keep Your Farm Buildings Safe